nationalarchives/tdr-prototype-terraform/README.md

     **NOTE**: this may take a few minutes to complete.

-**NOTE: PLEASE DELETE THE RESOURCES CREATED AFTER YOU HAVE FINISHED**
+**NOTE: PLEASE DO NOT DELETE THE RESOURCES UNLESS ABSOLUTELY SURE AS THESE RESOURCES ARE BEING USED FOR DEVELOPMENT**

 ## Further Information